Whimsy Stick

 Mistake #1

 This is the primary reason jumping persists despite training effort.
-One person enforces no-jump strictly, another lets it go because the dog is excited or it feels harsh to withhold a greeting.
-The dog learns that jumping works with some people, which is a more durable reinforcement schedule than it working with everyone.
-All household members plus frequent guests must apply the same response every single time or the behavior will not consolidate into four-on-the-floor.
+So one person enforces no-jump strictly, another lets it go because the dog is excited or it feels harsh to withhold a greeting.
+In fact, the dog learns that jumping works with some people.
+That schedule is more durable than the behavior working with everyone.
+In short, all household members plus frequent guests must use the same response every time.
+Otherwise the behavior cannot lock in as four-on-the-floor.

 Mistake #2